 - 3 Serrano chili peppers, stemmed (use less for a milder salsa)

 - 1 teaspoon cumin

 - 1 tablespoon fresh lime juice, from one lime, plus more if needed

-- Transfer vegetables and juices to food processor fitted with metal blade.
-(If you are concerned about spice level, add only one Serrano pepper at this point.
+- Transfer the vegetables and juices to a food processor fitted with the metal blade.
+(If you are concerned about the spice level, add only one Serrano pepper at this point.
 You can always blend in the others to taste.)
-Add salt and cumin and pulse until just slightly chunky.
-Add cilantro and fresh lime juice, and pulse until cilantro is chopped.
-Taste and adjust seasoning with salt and more lime juice if desired.
-(Be sure to add enough salt and lime to bring out all the flavors.)
+Add the salt and cumin and pulse until just slightly chunky.
+(If you left out some of the Serrano peppers, now's the time to taste and add more.)
+Add the cilantro and fresh lime juice, and pulse until the cilantro is chopped.
+Taste and adjust the seasoning with salt and more lime juice if necessary.
+Be sure to add enough salt and lime to bring out all the flavors.
 Transfer to bowl and serve warm, at room temperature or slightly chilled.